Cañariaco Norte mine

-The Cañariaco Norte mine is a single, contiguous, open-pit mineable copper deposit located in the north-western part of Peru in Ferreñafe Province.
-Cañariaco Norte is wholly owned by Candente Copper Corp. and represents one of the largest copper reserves in Peru and in the world having estimated Measured and Indicated Resources of 752.4 million tonnes grading 0.45% copper containing 7.533 billion pounds of copper and Inferred Resources of 157.7 million tonnes grading 0.41% copper containing 1.434 billion pounds of copper reserves of 910 million tonnes of ore grading 0.45% copper.
+The Cañariaco Norte mine is a single, contiguous open-pit copper deposit located in northwestern Peru in Ferreñafe Province.
+It is wholly owned by Candente Copper Corp. and represents one of the largest copper resources in Peru and globally.
+The deposit has estimated measured and indicated resources of 752.4 million tonnes grading 0.45% copper, containing approximately 7.533 billion pounds of copper, as well as inferred resources of 157.7 million tonnes grading 0.41% copper, containing about 1.434 billion pounds of copper.
+Proven and probable reserves are estimated at 910 million tonnes of ore grading 0.45% copper.